gleicher/gleicher.github.io/content/pages/Advice/prelimsandthesis.md

 While the terms "thesis" and "dissertation" are used interchangeably they really differ in meaning in an important ways.
 Over time, colloquial usage is making common usage equivalent, but I think the difference is important, so even if the words aren't used this way nowadays, the concept is good to get into your mind:

 - A _dissertation_ is a long document discussing a topic.
 To quote a dictionary: a treatise advancing a new point of view resulting from research; usually a requirement for an advanced academic degree
-- A _thesis_ is a statement to be defended (see <span>BAD LINK</span> below).
+- A _thesis_ is a statement to be defended (see [What is a Thesis?](#3-what-is-a-thesis) below).
 To quote a dictionary: an unproved statement put forward as a premise in an argument

 To get a Ph.D. you need to write a dissertation (a long document).
 That document should (or must, to get me to sign) present a _thesis_ sufficiently well that your committee decides you deserve a Ph.
 D.